wasmCloud/wasmcloud.com/docs/fundamentals/wadm/api.md

 for a non-destructive undeploy.
 This will stop managing, but will not destroy resources.

 :::warning
-This feature is currently not implemented, but will be added in a future version
+Non-destructive undeploy is currently not implemented, but will be added in a future version.
+Please open [an issue](https://github.com/wasmCloud/wadm/issues) if you would like to see this feature and how you'd like it to behave
 :::

 **Response**: